 We would like to thank everyone who has worked on the Rust language for creating an amazing language worth writing a book about.
 We’re grateful to everyone in the Rust community for being welcoming and creating an environment worth welcoming more folks into.

 We’re especially thankful for everyone who read early versions of this book online and provided feedback, bug reports, and pull requests.
 Special thanks to Eduard-Mihai Burtescu, Alex Crichton, and Sophia Turner for providing technical review, and to Karen Rustad Tölva for the cover art.
-Thank you to our team at No Starch, including Bill Pollock, Liz Chadwick, and Janelle Ludowise, for improving this book and bringing it to print.
+Thank you to our team at No Starch Press, including Bill Pollock, Liz Chadwick, and Janelle Ludowise, for improving this book and bringing it to print.

 Carol is grateful for the opportunity to work on this book.
 She thanks her family for their constant love and support, especially her husband, Jake Goulding, and her daughter, Vivian.

 Chris is profoundly grateful to Tim McNamara, Will Crichton, James Munns, Nick Cameron, and Tyler Mandry for dedicated feedback on the new chapter on async programming in Rust.
 He would also like to thank Integer 32 for making this update for the 2024 Edition happen.
-Finally, and most of all, he is thankful to his wife Jaimie and his daughters Elayne and Katherine for supporting him, including many a “How is the book going, daddy?” over family dinners.
+Finally, and most of all, he is thankful to his wife, Jaimie, and his daughters, Elayne and Katherine, for supporting him, including many a “How is the book going, daddy?” over family dinners.

 Introduction